Sanctions Clause

 United Kingdom: Post-Brexit, the UK operates an autonomous sanctions regime under the Sanctions and Anti-Money Laundering Act 2018 (SAMLA).
 OFSI is the primary enforcement authority.
 The UK's sanctions lists have diverged from EU lists in some respects, requiring separate screening.
 The UK has significantly expanded its Russia-related sanctions since 2022 and has increased OFSI's enforcement powers, including a strict liability standard for monetary penalties (introduced in 2024).
 Export controls are administered under the Export Control Act 2002 and the Strategic Export Control Lists.

 European Union and other jurisdictions: EU sanctions are imposed through Council Regulations with direct effect in all member states, but enforcement is administered at the national level, creating inconsistencies.
 The EU has adopted over fifteen sanctions packages targeting Russia since 2022, creating the most complex sanctions program in EU history.
 EU sanctions do not generally include secondary sanctions provisions, creating a tension with US secondary sanctions that EU blocking statutes attempt to address (EU Blocking Regulation 2271/96, as amended).
 Other significant sanctions regimes include those of Canada (SEMA), Australia (Autonomous Sanctions Act 2011), Japan, and Switzerland.
-In cross-border transactions, the most restrictive applicable sanctions regime typically sets the contractual floor, but parties must ensure compliance with all applicable regimes, compliance with US sanctions does not guarantee compliance with EU or UK sanctions, and vice versa.
+In cross-border transactions, the most restrictive applicable sanctions regime typically sets the contractual floor, but parties must ensure compliance with all applicable regimes-compliance with US sanctions does not guarantee compliance with EU or UK sanctions, and vice versa.

 Related Clauses